alexfernandez/alexfernandez.github.io/permanent/cv.md

 every once in a while.
 I consider them to be volunteer work since I am not paid, although I get to attend amazing conferences.
-They are an excellent opportunity to learn how to speak in public and meet interesting people.
+They are excellent opportunities to learn how to speak in public and meet interesting people.

 ### Organizations